BitcoinCash1/Bitcoin-Cash-Node/doc/libauth-test-reasons.md

 BCHN directly imports certain
-[Libauth cross-platform transaction tests](https://github.com/bitauth/libauth/tree/master/src/lib/vmb-tests#readme) for testing CHIPs, which poses a complication.
+[Libauth cross-platform transaction tests](https://github.com/bitauth/libauth/tree/master/src/lib/vmb-tests#readme) which poses a complication.
 These tests are externally supplied and as a result the error messages expected from BCHN are not recorded/assigned to the tests; since the error messages are platform specific.
 Rather than ignore the error messages for these tests, we develop our own list of expected error messages for each test.